IORoot/HouseQuests_wiki/docs/Features/site_searches.md

 ---
-sidebar_label: '🔎 Multi-Search'
+sidebar_label: '🔎 Site Searches'
-sidebar_position: 1
 ---

-# Multi-Search
+# Site Searches

 The base requirement of the HouseQuests application was the ability to see properties from multiple online sources all on a single map.